aleen42/PersonalWiki/projectManagement/review/review.md

 - The executing tasks of the WBS remain constant from project to project.

 > *<strong>wrong reason</strong>: similar but not constant*

+- In project time management, the primary output of defining activities is a schedule management plan.

+> *<strong>wrong reason</strong>: Intead, outputs should be an activity list, activity attributes, a milestone list, and project management plan updates*

+- The format of the WBS dictionary is essentially the same for all projects.

+> *<strong>wrong reason</strong>: it can be various*

+- The format of the WBS dictionary is essentially the same for all projects.

+> *<strong>wrong reason</strong>: it can be various*

+- The format of the WBS dictionary is essentially the same for all projects.

+> *<strong>wrong reason</strong>: it can be various*

+- The format of the WBS dictionary is essentially the same for all projects.

+> *<strong>wrong reason</strong>: it can be various*

+- The format of the WBS dictionary is essentially the same for all projects.

+> *<strong>wrong reason</strong>: it can be various*

+- The format of the WBS dictionary is essentially the same for all projects.

+> *<strong>wrong reason</strong>: it can be various*

+- The format of the WBS dictionary is essentially the same for all projects.

+> *<strong>wrong reason</strong>: it can be various*

 - The format of the WBS dictionary is essentially the same for all projects.